Selling a vehicle

-Apply to update your log book if you’ve:
+Apply to update your log book (V5C) if you’ve:

-Potential buyers can check your log book to make sure the details match your vehicle.
+You can show potential buyers your log book so they can make sure the details match your vehicle.

 - your log book document reference number

-Someone could use this information to get a fraudulent copy of your log book, putting your vehicle at risk of being stolen or cloned.
+Someone could use these to get a fraudulent copy of your log book, putting your vehicle at risk of being stolen or cloned.

-Give the green ‘new keeper’s details’ slip (V5C/2) from the log book to the buyer.
+Give the green ‘new keeper’ slip from the log book to the buyer.

 You must tell DVLA you’ve sold the vehicle and give them the full name and address of the buyer.
-If you don’t do this, any vehicle tax refund you’re owed might be affected.
+If you do not do this, any vehicle tax refund you’re owed might be affected.